 To dig deeper into the property, it’s best to research the area where the property is located to find out things like if the area where it’s located has become economically depressed.
 Have the jobs dried up?
 Is there public transportation nearby?

-Once you’ve taken the time to investigate the area where the property is located and found that it can be considered to be a prime location to own a multifamily investment property, the next step is to hire an inspector and or contractor to check out the property from top to bottom to see what renovations it needs.
+Once you’ve taken the time to investigate the area where the property is located and found that it can be considered to be a prime location to own a fixer upper multifamily investment property, the next step is to hire an inspector and or contractor to check out the property from top to bottom to see what renovations it needs.

 If the property needs cosmetic renovations to get it back in shape then you’re lucky, but properties that have major issues that need to be repaired may be more difficult to finance.